walterpg/google-drive-sync/doc/readme.txt

 the currently open database with a Google Drive Account.
 It supports three modes of operation:

-* Synchronize: The remote version of the open database downloaded to a temporary file in the same directory as the open database.
+* Synchronize: The remote version of the open database is downloaded to a temporary file in the same directory as the open database.
   The remote version is then merged into the open database by KeePass' "Synchronize with File" feature.
 The updated database is saved and uploaded